 ZERO Code – Software

-The ZERO Code is supported by an Energy Calculator that eases the implementation process and reduces errors when applying the prescriptive compliance path.
-An Application Program Interface (API) for the software has been developed, enabling the software to be implemented as a website or an application for smart phones and tablets.
+The ZERO Code is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
+An Application Program Interface (API) for the national and international ZERO Code version of the software has been developed, enabling the software to be implemented as a website or an application for smart phones and tablets.
 Ultimately this approach will save years and valuable resources that would otherwise be spent on developing new compliance tools and mechanisms.

 ZERO Code – Adoption

 The ZERO Code can be incentivized or required by adopting jurisdictions.
-To download the ZERO Code and Technical Support Document, visit the ZERO CODE page.
+To download the ZERO Code and Technical Support Document (and ZERO Code for California documents), visit the ZERO CODE page.